Oklahoma liquor license and insurance requirements

 • Be sure to fill out all forms completely and truthfully.

-• Include all additional documents required, including proof of publication, copies of your Certificate of Compliance, and insurance certificate.
-You'll also need to submit a copy of your deed, lease, management agreement, or sales contract, county tax statement, and establishment diagram.
+• Include all required documents, including proof of publication, Certificate of Compliance and insurance certificate.
+You’ll also need to submit a copy of your deed, lease, management agreement or sales contract, county tax statement and establishment diagram.

 • Pay the application fees.